openedx/edx-documentation/en_us/developers/source/accessibility.rst

 -----

-Use ordered lists (``<ol>``) only when you are marking up a collection of related items whose order in the list if important.
+Use ordered lists (``<ol>``) only when you are marking up a collection of related items whose order in the list is important.
 Use unordered lists (``<ul>``) only when you are marking up a collection of related items.
 Screen readers provide extra feedback and functionality for lists and other elements with semantic importance.
 It can be confusing or cumbersome when this feedback is